wlandau/remakeInPackage/README.md

 [ ----- ] all
 ```

-I would like a remake to be triggered.
+I would like a remake to be triggered here.